1-irdA/cs-api-example/README.md

 # cs-api-example

-C# API with Docker, Docker Compose and K8s [with persistent data](https://github.com/garrou/cs-api-example/tree/persist) and [without persistent data](https://github.com/garrou/cs-api-example/tree/main)
+C# API with Docker, Docker Compose and K8s with persistent data on K8s.

 ## Docker Compose